 In my work with children I utilize various techniques and interventions that can alleviate exacerbated symptoms and help clients to express their dilemmas in a comfortable way.
 Those include interventions from the fields of Expressive Arts such as writing, drama and puppets and Art Therapy such as drawing, painting, collage and sculpting.

-It is my priority to make my clients feel comfortable and safe during and after our sessions, as well as to support their parents in their parenting journey.
+It is my priority to make my clients feel comfortable and safe during and after our sessions, as well as to support their parents in their beautiful and challenging parenting journey.